Neph-Oo/lua-ipfs-api/doc/luaipfs.md

 ## Comments
 Due to Lua language and because this module don't use non-blocking functions, it's not possible to use the following api without blocking and ipfs (more precisely, exploring a dht) can take **a lot of time** before returning results.
-For that reason, I recommend using C and create Lua states for running ipfs instances in different threads.
+For that reason, I recommend to use C and create Lua states for running luaipfs instances in different threads.
 You can also use [Lanes](https://lualanes.github.io/lanes/) who will handle that for you.

-I've added some functions for downloading big files.
-Search for functions like *adv_xxx()*, you can register a callback function that will be call regularly when new data are available.
+I've added some functions for downloading big files without taking a lot of memory.
+Search for functions like *adv_xxx()*.
+You can register a function callback that will be called when new data are available.